hahnkenneth/hahnkenneth.github.io/_pages/about.md

 ---

 Hello!
+I'm Kenneth Hahn, a Chemical Engineer turned Aspiring Data Scientist.
+Welcome to my Portfolio!

-Welcome to my portfolio.
-My name is Kenneth Hahn and I'm a chemical engineer turned aspiring data scientist.
-Since I graduated from U.C.
-Berkeley in 2020 with an undergraduate degree in chemical engineering and a minor in mechanical engineering, I have worked in the manufacturing industry as a Process Engineer, producing battery packs for Tesla vehicles and high chained fatty alcohols for Procter & Gamble (the precursor to all your favorite soap products!).
+I graduated from U.C.
+Berkeley in 2020 with a degree in Chemical Engineering and a minor in Mechanical Engineering.
+Since then, I’ve been working in the manufacturing industry as a Process Engineer, where I’ve had the opportunity to contribute to the production of battery packs for Tesla vehicles and high-chained fatty alcohols for Procter & Gamble—the precursors to many of your favorite soap products!

-Working in manufacturing has helped develop my curiousity in asking and answering questions.
-Questions such as "how does a 1% increase in throughput affect a valve's feedback control?" or "How do we reduce the cost per carset needed to manufacture a battery pack by $5/carset?" are critical toward the functionality of any business.
-And what I've realized from delving into these questions is that the journey to get to the answer relies on the reliable collection and analysis of data.
+My experience in manufacturing has nurtured my curiosity and passion for problem-solving.
+I’ve tackled critical questions like, "How does a 1% increase in throughput affect a valve's feedback control?" and "How can we reduce the cost per carset needed to manufacture a battery pack by $5/carset?"
+These questions are vital to any business, and what I’ve learned is that finding answers requires reliable data collection and thorough analysis.

-So that's what has led me down this path of becoming a data scientist.
-I strive to answer questions and understand the statistics and data that drive change.
-My unique engineering background allows me to visualize problems from a fresh persepective that I hope to solve using my manufacturing experience and my current re-enrollment at U.C.
-Berkeley, this time pursuing a Master's in Data Science.
-Please explore my projects and my other experiences on this page and I am always available to help answer any questions!
+This realization has led me down the path to becoming a Data Scientist.
+I am driven by a desire to answer complex questions and to understand the data and statistics that fuel meaningful change.
+My engineering background equips me with a unique perspective, enabling me to approach problems creatively and effectively.

+Currently, I am furthering my education by pursuing a Master’s in Data Science at U.C.
+Berkeley.
+I’m excited to combine my engineering experience with advanced data science skills to solve real-world problems.

+Feel free to explore my projects and other experiences on this site.
+I’m always open to connecting and discussing how data can drive innovation.
+Don’t hesitate to reach out if you have any questions!